deepfates/glowfic-dl/README.md

-# Glowfic Downloader (TypeScript port)
+# glowfic-dl

-Minimal TypeScript port that downloads Glowfic threads, sections, and boards and outputs JSON compatible with the Python version's JSON.
+Minimal TypeScript port of https://github.com/rocurley/glowfic-dl that downloads Glowfic threads, sections, and boards and outputs JSON compatible with the Python version's JSON.

 ## Install